loayakram96/Twitchy/README.md

 # Twitchy

 ## Overview
-Simple web scraper application using selenium designed to fetch your streamers content from twitch and print their data in separated files.
+Simple web scraper application using selenium designed to fetch your streamers' content from twitch and print their data in separate files.

 ## Requirements